COSMIIC-Inc/Documentation-Source/docs/Implantables/PM-Module.md

 # Power Module

-The thing that powers and leads communication in our flagship system
+The power and communications hub of the COSMIIC System

 ---